vinil-v/basic-ldap/README.md

 # How To Install and Configure a Basic LDAP Server

-The following parameters are used to configure the ldap server <br />
+The following parameters are used to configure the ldap server. <br />

 **Domain**:	vinil.com<br />
 **Domain DN**:	dc=vinil,dc=com<br />